somniamble/disast.rs/README.md

 ## Some dependencies

 ### SSH
-NEed to figure out ssh-agent stuff OR have a running connection with the following host config in `.ssh/config`:
+Need to figure out ssh-agent stuff OR have a running connection with the following host config in `.ssh/config`:

 ```config